Food for Fines is back at the Stanley Public Library!

 The Stanley Public Library will be closed Monday, February 21 in observance of Presidents’ Day.
 The library will be open Tuesday, February 22 at 12:30 P.M.

-There’s still a little time, but remember to return your “Blind Date” book and rating sheet to the library by February 26 to be eligible for the prize drawing!
+There’s still a little time, but remember to return your Blind Date book and rating sheet to the library by Friday, February 25 to be eligible for the prize drawing!

 How are you planning to celebrate Valentine’s Day this year?
-A romantic dinner, fine chocolates, red roses and a fancy card are great ideas but so is a stop at the Stanley Public Library to have a blind date with a book!
+A romantic dinner, fine chocolates, red roses and a fancy card are great ideas but you can find love at the library by having a blind date with a book!

-You can spice up your reading by checking out a book on display.
-The books are wrapped so you won’t know the identity of your blind date until you get it home.
+Stop at the Stanley Public Library to spice up your reading by checking out a book on display.
+You won’t be able to judge the book by its cover because the books are wrapped, and you won’t know the identity of your blind date until you get it home.
 It gives you a chance to read outside your comfort zone, discover something new and possibly even learn something new about yourself.